18F/18f.gsa.gov/_styleguide/subpages/images.md

    description='This component is not available as a Jekyll include.
 To use it, copy the code snippet above and update the icon, title, and body text accordingly.' scss_ref="https://github.com/18F/18f.gsa.gov/blob/master/_sass/_components/icon-list.scss"
 %}

+---

+### Project page images

+It really helps to have good pictures to help us highlight project work — but you might need a little more guidance about how to get pictures that will tell a story best.
+Here are some helpful tips:

+**If possible:**

+1. Image should relate to the project title, the department, the process (in order of preference)
+1. Show real users that benefit from this project
+1. Show a screenshot from the project
+1. Mix it up! look at the current project list do you see too many of the same type of image (e.g. mostly screenshots, mostly brainstorming sessions)

+**Consider accessibility and try to avoid images that:**

+* Are low-contrast
+* Have wording on them

+**Consider the audience (government employees and potential partners!) and try to avoid images with the following:**

+* Sensitive subject material (e.g. children when writing about Child Protective Services)
+* Uninteresting subjects
+* Super meta imagery (too much of a cognitive leap when relating to subject matter)

+**Size:**

+* Banner: size 1300x 866

+**Additional guidance:**

+* Look at images on site for ideas
+* Ask on #18f-branding, #visual-design, or #beta-18f-site